-•Consider the types of private information that are publicly available and the ethical considerations for its use (i.e., are there additional community risks that need to be assessed?) •Develop knowledge and understanding of what publicly available databases/datasets may look like that contain private information (i.e., how can it be considered private if the public can access it?) •Explore the key ethical considerations in establishing a framework for ethical review of research using such data Target Audience(s): Compliance Personnel; HRPP/IRB DirectorsHRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Researchers and Research Staff A7: Understanding the Fine Print: Navigating Biospecimen and Data Restrictions from Legal Agreements Track(s): Legal Considerations in Research Oversight; Research Involving Data and New Technologies; Pharma/Biotech Perspectives Beyond government regulations, complying with legal contracts when handling biospecimens and data is a matter of ethical and professional responsibility.
-Therefore, it is essential to respect the rights and interests of the donors, as well as the obligations and expectations of the collaborators, when collecting, storing, sharing, and using biospecimens and data.
-Legal contracts can help establish clear and transparent terms and conditions for these activities.
-When investigators use biospecimens and data from biobanks or other sources, they may encounter hidden limitations that affect their research.
-These limitations may arise from the legal agreements, such as material or data transfer agreements (MTA or DTA), that govern the access and use of biospecimens and data.
+•Consider the types of private information that are publicly available and the ethical considerations for its use (i.e., are there additional community risks that need to be assessed?) •Develop knowledge and understanding of what publicly available databases/datasets may look like that contain private information (i.e., how can it be considered private if the public can access it?) •Explore the key ethical considerations in establishing a framework for ethical review of research using such data Target Audience(s): Compliance Personnel; HRPP/IRB DirectorsHRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Legal Counsel; Researchers and Research Staff A7: A Dialogue With the Office of Research Integrity (ORI) Track(s): A Dialogue with the Feds This session will provide insight into institutions' and ORI's responses to allegations of research misconduct in human research subjects, translational research, and animal research.
+Attendees will learn about the institutions' and ORI's requirements in response to allegations of research misconduct in accordance with the federal regulations, and what constitutes research misconduct versus unacceptable research practices.
 Learning Objectives: